lucky-vers/Cryptonite-Taskphase/Phase 2/01 Reverse Engineering.md

 So, the result of this code will be `Result: 1592237099`.

-Converting the numerical value to hexacdecimal, we get `5EE79C2B`
+Converting the numerical value to hexadecimal, we get `5EE79C2B`

 ```
 ~ $ printf "%X\n" 1592237099